mizoreto/shortest-airline-routes/Development_Log.md

 ### Week Nov.
 29th - Dec.
 5th
   This week, we continued working on data reading, and started discussing the implementation of algorithms.
 We finished read_airport and read_routes, and the program is now able to read airports and routes from the source files, as well as outputting a cleaned up version of the airport data without unused data.
 ### Week Dec.
 6th - Dec.
 12th
-  This week, we started working on BFS, Dijsktra's algorithm and Degree Centrality algorithm.
+  This week, we started working on BFS, Dijsktra's algorithm and Degree Centrality algorithm, as we finished them.
+We also created test cases for all essential functions, and we confirmed that we were getting the desired outputs.
+Our program should be fully functional and giving desired results now.
 ### Week Dec.
 13th - Dec.
 19th